 - To create the view, Category to Columns and Sales to Rows.

 - Now add the calculated field to the Text card in the Marks section.
-To show the values in percentage, click on the calculated field in the label and select Format.
+To display the values as percentages, click the calculated field in the label and select Format.

 - In the Format, go to the Default section and select Numbers -> Percentage.
 Here, we can also select the Decimal places for the percentage values.